josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

 - [Logitech MX Ergo Plus trackball mouse](https://www.logitech.com/en-us/products/mice/mx-ergo-wireless-trackball-mouse.html): I was previously using an [Anker Vertical Mouse](https://www.anker.com/products/variant/xanker-24g-wireless-vertical-ergonomic-optical-mouse/xa7852011), but switched to a trackball when some wrist issues flared up.
 The trackball saves the arm movement.
 I tend to switch up what I use frequently these days, to keep any one thing from getting too repetitive (I also currently have a trackpad on my desk), but the trackball mouse has been my mainstay since summer 2022, and surprisingly easy to adjust to.

 - [MoErgo Glove80](https://moergo.com/) keyboard:
-	My ergonomic keyboard journey is kinda long and detailed, but the Glove80 is where I am right now.
-You can [read more about my keyboard/ergonomics story here](/blog/glove80-first-impressions).
+	My ergonomic keyboard journey is kinda long and detailed, but the Glove80 is where I am right now (and have been for the past year or so).
+I love the feel of it, and even wrote a couple of blog posts about it; [first impressions here](/blog/glove80-first-impressions) and [followup here](/blog/glove80-followup/).
 Previously, I used the [ZSA Moonlander](https://www.zsa.io/moonlander) for close to a year, and before that, the [Kinesis Freestyle2 for Mac](https://kinesis-ergo.com/shop/freestyle2-mac/).

 - [Herman Miller Sayl Chair](https://www.hermanmiller.com/products/seating/office-chairs/sayl-chairs/):
   I made it about two months as a full-time work-from-home employee before I went and bought one of these chairs.
 It’s the most comfortable and easily adjustable office chair I’ve ever sat in (and it looks really nice, too).